Introduction to Data Forwarder

 Messages are forwarded to the destination cluster, after they are done being processed by the pipeline rules of the source cluster, and at the same time they are written to Elasticsearch on the source cluster.

 The Graylog forwarder is capable of sending logs at very high throughput rates.
 These can be affected by things like CPU Clock Speed, CPU Cores, available memory and network bandwidth.
-There are many configuration options to help with any network.
+There are also many configuration options to help with any network.

 Frequently Asked Questions